romikasaini/Pausepred_offline/README.md

 ## Modules/Packages required to run standalone version
 1. SAMtools(Follow this link to install http://www.htslib.org/download/)

-Following are perl modules and they can be installed by following the perl module installation given below.
+Following are perl modules and they can be installed by following the "Perl module installation" steps given below.

 2. List::Util
 3. Bio::DB::Fasta(which can be installed by installing BioPerl-1.6.1)